Who is Eligible for a VA Loan?

 Read more: VA Minimum Property Requirements (MPRs)

 Funding fees are a one-time charge added on closing.
-They range between 1.25% and 3.30% of the amount you’re borrowing.
-Funding fees are variable depending on whether you’re making a down payment or the type of military service you rendered.
+They range between 1.4% and 3.6% of the amount you’re borrowing.
+Funding fees are variable depending on whether you’re making a down payment and whether you’ve used a VA loan before.

-As long as your total borrowing amount doesn’t exceed 100% of the home’s appraised value, you may be able to roll up this and other closing costs within your loan.
+As long as your total borrowing amount doesn’t exceed 100% of the home’s appraised value, you can roll up the funding fee into your loan.

 How to apply for a VA home loan